CDCapobianco/Speech-Emotion-Recognition/README.md

 In this way the audio classification problem can be treated as a typical CV classification problem.

-In this specific case however, MFCC (Mel-frequency cepstral coefficients) was used to represent each audio file and fed to the model after normalization.
+In this specific case however, MFCC (Mel-frequency cepstral coefficients) was used to represent each audio file.
+Before feeding it to the CNN, data was normalized.

 # The Model